- From Field to Flavor: How Are Spices Made - February 18, 2024

 Identifying Halal Soy Sauce: Tips for Consumers

 Identifying halal soy sauce primarily involves checking product labels for halal certification.
+The American Halal Foundation explains the general principles of what constitutes halal food products, aiding in identifying halal soy sauce American Halal Foundation.
 Several international entities, like the Islamic Food and Nutrition Council of America (IFANCA) or the Halal Food Council Southeast Asia (HFC-SEA), provide halal certifications, making it easy for consumers to identify halal products.

 In the absence of halal certification, reading the ingredients list can provide insight.
 If the soy sauce includes only naturally occurring, non-intoxicating quantities of alcohol, it’s likely classified as halal by most scholars.
 However, if there are haram or doubtful ingredients, it would be prudent to avoid it or seek further clarification.